jjurm/cssz-web/content/events/2024-04-30-liquor-tasting.md

 We will need a lot of help putting together the alcohol.
 If you bring some bottles of liquor from Czechia or Slovakia, apart from being treated a big hero, you will also get in for free.

-1. Purchase traditional beer, wine, or spirits that you would like to drink in Czechia or Slovakia, either in stores or at the airport, and _keep the receipt_.
+1. Purchase traditional beer, wine, or spirits that you would like to drink in Czechia or Slovakia, either in stores or at the airport (for a reasonable price), and _keep the receipt_.

     See the following table for a list of bottles that we are missing, or contact the organisers to coordinate your purchase.